 If your task involves a series of questions or actions, try presenting them one at a time.
 If you have a set of pictures and you need to outline traffic lights on them, first ask if the picture contains a traffic light and then (if yes) ask to outline it.
 Best practice here is to use two different projects for collecting data.

 Sometimes there's only one question that needs to be answered, but there are too many possible answers and it's difficult to remember all the rules about them.
 If there are more than 10 options to choose from, we recommend grouping them thematically, so that the Toloker first chooses a general theme and then chooses within a limited variety of answers.
 Best practice here is to support the successive classification with a clean interface that displays only the necessary options.

 Collecting crowd data involves more than just setting up a task for people to do.
 You also need to set up quality control mechanisms to maintain good quality.
 If the best control method is human evaluation, try adding a post-verification project where Tolokers will check tasks completed by other Tolokers.

 Let's say your task is to regularly update information about local businesses in order to keep an up-to-date list.
 You give Tolokers an offline task to find a particular business, check the address and opening hours, and provide a photo.
 After the task is complete, you find out that some answers are only partly correct.
 Some Tolokers didn't provide a quality photo, while others got the opening times wrong.
 How can you clean up this data?
-Do you need to pay the performers who were only partly correct?
-Where do you get an extra budget to re-label the objects with missing data?
+Do you need to pay the people who were only partly correct?
+Where do you get the extra budget to re-label the objects with missing data?
 This task can be decomposed by splitting it into three independent projects where one simple piece of information is collected, and Tolokers don't get confused with multi-tasking:

-This allows you to use simple quality control mechanisms, choose performers who are better at each individual task, and save money on relabeling incorrect data.
+This allows you to use simple quality control mechanisms, choose Tolokers who are better at each individual task, and save money on relabeling incorrect data.